- New Student Information

-- Employment and Immigration
+- Employment and Taxes

-- Travel and Visa Status
+- Travel and Visas

-- Stimulus Funds and Scams
+- Avoiding Scams

 Watch Cornell Housing's move-in page for arrival instructions.

-Where can I find the fall 2022 class roster, and how do I sign up for my classes?
+How do I sign up for my classes?

 Cornell will continue to monitor visa and travel issues that might affect returning international students and will make adjustments to address your needs as much as possible.
 While Cornell does not officially recommend this practice due to the risk of delays or denials, we understand that some students and scholars have been successful in applying for a visa in a third country.
 Learn more about visa delays.

-Visa appointment times are taking longer due to COVID-19 and other issues.
 It is best to take the earliest available appointment time—even if the appointment is after your program start date—so that you can apply for an expedited visa request.
 You need to have a scheduled appointment before you ask to have the appointment expedited!